Top 5 Signs It’s Time to Change Your Joint Parenting Plan

 Let a legal professional help you change the written agreement in a way that is satisfactory to both parties.

-Conflict or Tension Between Co-Parents
+Conflict Between Co-Parents

 If you and your co-parent are experiencing conflict or tension in your relationship, it may be time to revisit your parenting plan.
 You may need to make changes to improve communication and reduce stress for your children.
 This could involve intermediaries at pick up and drop off, or even family counseling sessions.
 No one wants to see that acrimony touch the most vulnerable members of the family.